JoSSte/ChromeImageLister/readme.md

 # Chrome Extension to list images on a page

-Simple Chrome plugin to list images on a page
+Simple Chrome plugin to list images on a page that are bigger than 500px on their longest edge.